cosmoren/ai4energy/README.md

 ```

 ### know issues
-In the intra-day training test, following columns contrain NaN.
+In the intra-day training set, following columns contrain NaN.
 The numbers are samples that are NaN.
 STD(RB)            2306
 STD(NRB)           2306
 AVG(NRB)           2306